| Monday 19 April 2004 Health Minister Supports Energy Awareness Training for Health

 commented: "With energy awareness training, frontline health workers

-placed to identify fuel poor households and ensure that they are
+are ideally placed to identify fuel poor households and ensure that they are

 referred